Loaded Baked Potato Salad

 Storage

-Store leftover potato salad covered in plastic wrap or in an airtight container in the fridge for up to 5 days.
+• Fridge: Store leftover potato salad in an airtight container for up to 5 days.

 Recipe FAQs